leouieda/website/content/pages/index.md

 <p>
 In the spirit of open-science,
-I share all of the research and teaching material online under permissive licenses.
+I share all of my research and teaching material
+(code, data, slides, etc)
+online under permissive licenses.
 You'll find links to source code, images, lessons, etc, scattered around this website
 (look for the <i class="fa fa-github-square fa-fw"></i> icon).